-While species statistical averaging and compensation increased in the VA fish community over the study period, harvest compensation effects showed a weak negative trend (P = 0.079, Fig. 8d, Table 2), and harvest compensation was most strongly associated with species statistical averaging (βstd=-0.834, P = 0.017, Fig. 5, VA SEM 1).
-This suggests that declines in the availability of target species biomass in the Bay were associated with shifts in the timing of harvests that resulted in a decline of harvest compensation.
-This was supported by the finding that the timing of Atlantic croaker and striped bass harvests shifted to later and earlier the year, respectively (both P < 0.001, Fig. 9, Table 3), such that the timing of Atlantic croaker harvests became more similar to that of spot, whereas striped bass harvests became more dominated by harvests in the spring months.
-In addition to species statistical averaging being associated with a shift in harvest timing, we also found a strong correlative association between species statistical averaging and the average number of fishing trips across species (P < 0.001, VA SEM 1, Fig. 5), which declined throughout the 2002-2018 period across stocks (Fig. 10a).
-We characterized this relationship as correlated error because effort changes in response to biomass declines may be related to exogenous factors like harvest prices, which we did not consider.
-Interestingly, despite steep declines in biomass availability, catches per trip did not show significant trends across the study period (Fig. 10b).
-This suggests that changes in harvest effort played a substantial role in the decline in harvests overall in VA.
+While species statistical averaging and compensation increased in the VA fish community over the study period, harvest compensation effects showed a weak negative trend (P = 0.079, Fig. 8d, Table S3), and harvest compensation was most strongly associated with species statistical averaging (βstd=-0.764, P = 0.017, Fig. 5, VA SEM 1).
+This suggests that declines in target species biomass in the Bay (leading to greater evenness of variabilities and increased species statistical averaging) were associated with shifts in the timing of harvests that resulted in a decline of harvest compensation.
+We identified timing shifts in the harvests of Atlantic croaker and striped bass, whose harvests predominately shifted to later and earlier the year, respectively (both P < 0.001, Fig. 9, Table S4).
+This meant that the timing of Atlantic croaker harvests became more similar to the timing of spot harvests, whereas striped bass harvests became more dominated by harvests in the spring months.
+In addition to species statistical averaging being associated with declines in harvest compensation, we also found a strong negative relationship between species statistical averaging and the average number of fishing trips across species (P < 0.001, VA SEM 1, Fig. 5), which declined throughout the 2002-2018 period across stocks (Fig. 10a).

-We found that harvest compensation was positively associated with species compensation (βstd=0.636, P = 0.032, Fig. 5, VA SEM 1), suggesting that seasonal compensatory dynamics in population biomasses drove seasonal harvest compensation.
-However, the magnitude of the standardized partial effect of species statistical averaging on harvest compensation was greater than that of species compensation on harvest compensation and opposite in sign (SAEβstd=-0.834 vs CPEβstd=0.636).
-This result means that the stabilizing effects of seasonal species dynamics on harvest compensation were overwhelmed by the destabilizing effects of species statistical averaging, representing the decline in target species biomasses that was associated with more temporally synchronous harvests (Fig. 8d, 9).
+We found that harvest compensation was positively associated with species compensation (βstd=0.609, P = 0.04, Fig. 5, VA SEM 1), suggesting that seasonal compensatory dynamics in population biomasses drove seasonal harvest compensation.
+However, the magnitude of the standardized partial effect of species statistical averaging on harvest compensation was greater than that of species compensation on harvest compensation and opposite in sign (SAEβstd=-0.764 vs CPEβstd=0.609).
+This result means that the stabilizing effects of seasonal species dynamics on harvest compensation were overwhelmed by the decline of target species biomasses and the homogenizing of their within-year variabilities (i.e., high species statistical averaging) that was associated with more temporally synchronous harvests (Fig. 8d, 9).

 Portfolio harvest stability and economic performance